 Director: Jim Contner

 Our Reaction: Not easy to watch Mal and Wash getting beat up but wonderful seeing the crew come together to help when needed!
-Also gives us another thing to ponder about River!
-Discuss it on the message board.
+It also gives us another thing to ponder about River!

 Objects In Space – Airdate: December 13, 2002 (bumped from January)